E01D/Digital-Biological-Architecture/README.md

 Please note that this site is under **active development** and revision.
-Concepts presented here are in flux and in rought draft form.
+Concepts presented here are in flux and in rough draft form until they are finalized.

 # Digital Biological Architecture